NVIDIA/NeMo-Guardrails/docs/getting_started/1_hello_world/README.md

 ## Step 1: create a new guardrails configuration

 Every guardrails configuration must be stored in a folder.
-The standard folder structure is the following:
+The standard folder structure is as follows:

 ```
 .